Riwe-Technologies/Stellar/Technical-Architecture.md

 ### Failure mode 1: Cloud cover gaps

-Sentinel Hub optical imagery is subject to cloud obstruction.
+Sentinel Hub optical imagery is subject to cloud obstruction and satellite availability.
 When cloud coverage exceeds 20% over a farm polygon for a given observation window, the NDVI reading is flagged as incomplete.
 The system falls back to ERA5 reanalysis weather data, a model-derived dataset not subject to optical obstruction, for the weather-based trigger components (rainfall, temperature).
 NDVI-based triggers are suspended for the affected window.
 The policy term extends by the length of the missed window.
 Partners and farmers are notified via the dApp status dashboard.

 ### Failure mode 2: Oracle node failure or quorum not reached

-If quorum cannot be reached within the observation window buffer (default: 7 days, configurable per policy), affected policies enter a suspended state.
+If quorum cannot be reached within the observation window buffer (default: 7 days, also configurable per policy), affected policies are auto moved to a suspended state.
 No trigger fires.
 No premium is forfeited.
 The policy term extends by the missed window duration.
 This is enforced at the contract level.
-There is no code path in `insurance-claim` that accepts an oracle payload that was not quorum-validated.
+There is no code path in our `insurance-claim` that accepts an oracle payload that was not quorum-validated.

 ### Failure mode 3: Tampered payload